Advance Care Planning Workshops

 The Terrace Hospice Society and the BC Centre for Palliative Care have partnered to present public workshops for Advance Care Planning (ACP).

 These free public informational workshops will explain how to make an ACP and why it is so important to have one.
 This information along with resource materials will guide the participants into making their own individual Advance Care Plan.
 This simple approach can bring peace of mind to you and your loved ones as others will know what your wishes are even if you are not well enough to speak for yourself.

-Plan to join us at one of our workshops to learn how you can plan for the future.
-We offer these sessions on the first Wednesday of each month at 10:00 a.m. in the Terrace Public Library Board Room.
+Plan to join us at one of our free workshops to learn how you can plan for the future.
+Contact Diana at THS (250) 635-4811 to register for the next workshop.

 Client Visiting Services

 A Coordinator supervises the Volunteers who visit our palliative care and bereavement clients.
 These services are provided in the person’s own home, the hospital or the palliative care room at Terraceview Lodge.
 The Coordinator recruits and supervises Volunteers.
 She/he accepts referrals, meets with clients and assigns the most appropriate Volunteer.
 The Coordinator also evaluates the client service delivery and reports to the Board of Directors.

 Hospice services are accessible to all individuals with a chronic illness, deemed palliative and/or in need of grief support.
 Referrals are accepted from various sources such as clients, professionals, community members, family, and friends.
 With our aging population, by 2026, the number of Canadians dying each year will increase by 40%.
 Most Canadians would prefer to die at home.
 Hospice services support clients in this effort.